Network-Sec/M_GetModuleHandleA/README.md

 We had the idea after someone on `LinkedIn` suggested in a comment a rather obscure way of evasion, (which we think doesn't work like that) so we thought about, how you `could` actually do it.
 Building a custom `toolkit` of your own `WinAPI` / kernel32.dll functions in `assembly` is a tedious, but likely very succesful way that won't be detected and can hardly be blocked, as we do rather essential, low-level operations, reading a register, writing a register, etc.

-And of course, as usual, someone else had the same idea already, years before we even entered the **Offensive Security** playing field.
-Commonly techniques like these are named as **Rootkits** albeit it's not doing Rookit-things, and usually Rootkit techniques aim for crossing from User Land to Kernel Space, execute Kernel syscalls rightaway and that way fly below the OS.

 ```c
 #include <Windows.h>
 #include <winternl.h>